-Currently, the main aim of most hepatitis B treatment is to reduce liver damage by controlling the multiplication of the virus.
+Currently, the main aim of most hepatitis B treatment is to reduce liver damage by controlling the replication of the virus.
 This helps to cut down the risk of serious disease, enabling the liver to repair itself.
 Not everyone with chronic hepatitis B needs treatment all the time.
 Treatment is started when the virus enters an active phase.

 The decision of when to treat and what treatment to use, is complex and needs to be made by a specialist based on individual assessments.